-Table 2.
-Colli ibution rate Calculation for muly idual of po Joied employer 3 Type of employer Scheduled bodies CABs and designating employers TABs Sub-type Local authority Academies (including Free Schools) Open to new entrants Closed to new entrants (all) Funding target Ongoing Ongoing Ongoing Ongoing, but may move to low- risk exit basis Contractor exit basis, assuming fixed-term contract in the fund Likelihood of success The fund has carried out an employer risk profiling exercise and an appropriate level of probability for achieving target has been attributed to each employer according to that profile.
-The probability levels applied are 55%, 70%, 75%, or 80%.
-Maximum time horizon 20 years 17 years 15 years Expected average future working lifetime of active members Outstanding contract term
+Type of employer Scl neduled bodies es CABs and designating TABs employers TABs Sub-type Local authority Academies (including Free Schools) Open to new entrants Closed to new entrants (all) Funding target Ongoing Ongoing Ongoing, but may move to low- risk exit basis Contractor exit basis, assuming fixed-term contract in the fund Likelihood of success carried out an employer risk pet has been attributed to each applied are Maximum time horizon 20 years 17 years 15 years Expected average future working lifetime of active members Outstanding contract term

-Type of employer Scheduled bodies CABs and designating employers TABs Sub-type Local authority Academies (including Free Schools) Open to new entrants Closed to new entrants (all) Primary rate approach The contribution t be sufficient to meet the cost of benefits earned in the futu- likelihood of success at the end of the time horizon ure with the required Secondary rate Monetary amount % of payroll % of payroll Monetary amount % of payroll Stabilised contribution rate?
+Type of employer Sch eduled bodies nd designating mployers TABs Sub-type Local authority Academies (including Free Schools) Open to Closed to new entrants entrants (all) Primary rate approach The contributions must be sufficient to meet the cost of benefits earned in the future with the required likelihood of success at the end of the time horizon Secondary rate Monetary amount % of payroll % of payroll Monetary amount % of payroll Stabilised contribution rate?
 Yes No No No No Treatment of surplus Covered by stabilisation arrangement Preferred approach: contributions kept at primary rate.
 Reductions may be permitted by the administering authority Preferred approach: contributions kept at primary rate.
 Reductions may be permitted by the administering authority Reduce contributions by spreading the surplus over the remaining contract term Phasing of contribution changes Covered by stabilisation arrangement 3 years 3 years 3 years None